How to Photograph and Post Images of Your Art

 In spite of this reality, one of the most consistently frustrating aspects of looking at art online is that you can't tell much about it.
-Many artists do surprisingly little to convey the visual richness of their work.
-Maybe they mistakenly assume that because their images make perfect sense to them, they automatically make sense to everyone else, and that no further effort is necessary.
-Maybe they think that doing what everyone else does is enough.
+Many artists do surprisingly little to convey the visual richness and complexities of their work.
+Maybe they mistakenly assume that because their images make perfect sense to them, they automatically make sense to everyone else, and that no further elaboration is necessary.
+Maybe they think that showing their art the way everyone else does is enough.
 Whatever their reasons, they often do little more than the minimum and leave it at that.
-If all you offer are cropped images against plain backgrounds like so many artists do, only people who are already familiar with your work and understand the details will get it; the rest of us will stay pretty much clueless.
+If all you present are cropped images against plain backgrounds like so many artists do, only people who are already familiar with your work and its details will get it; the rest of us will stay pretty much clueless.

-You have to remember that looking at art online is not like looking at it in a gallery where you can ask questions, get answers, move from side to side, back up, zoom in and really study it from a variety of perspectives.
-Online viewers are handicapped from the start not only because they can't experience the physical presence of the work, but also because they can't easily speak with anyone about it as they're looking.
+You have to remember that looking at art online is not like looking at it in a gallery or at an artist's studio where you can ask questions, get answers, move from side to side, back up, zoom in, and really study it from a variety of perspectives.
+Online viewers are at a disadvantage right from the start, not only because they can't experience the physical presence of the work, but also because they can't easily speak with anyone about it as they're looking.
 The only way for you or any other artist to rectify this situation is to provide as close to an in-person viewing experience as possible.
-You want anyone who lands on your website, whether they know anything about your art or not, to get an up close, in depth and quality experience of what it's like to see it in person.
+You want anyone who lands on your website or social media pages, whether they know anything about your art or not, to have an up close, in-depth, quality experience of what it's like to see it in person.
 The good news is that they can.

 If you still think showing your art online is always going to be inferior to seeing it in person and use that as an excuse not to make it look its best, think again.
-With increased Internet speeds and advances in digital photography, the opposite can often be the case; the online viewing experience can not only be as good as in-person, but sometimes even better.
-Online, you control what viewers see and direct their attentions like you've never been able to direct them before, possibly even more so than in galleries.
-You decide what people should look at, when they should look at it, what order they should look at it in, what specific areas or physical characteristics you want them to focus in on, and more.
+With increased network speeds and advances in digital photography, the opposite can easily be the case; the online viewing experience can not only be as good as in-person viewings, but sometimes even better.
+To begin with, you can control what online viewers see and direct their attentions like you've never been able to direct them before, possibly even more so than in galleries.
+You decide what people should look at, when they should look at it, what order they should look at it in, what specific details or areas or compositional characteristics you want them to focus in on, and more.

-For example, people often overlook significant details when viewing art or miss them altogether, and if you're like most artists, you've likely had to point those details out to viewers on multiple occasions.
-Many people either don't have a lot of experience looking at art, they don't know enough about particular artists or works of art to know where or what to look at or look for, or they're simply afraid to look for too long or stand too close.
-Online, you can now solve all these problems by controlling what people see in order to make sure nobody misses anything ever again.
+For example, people often overlook significant details when viewing art, or miss them altogether, and if you're like most artists, you've likely had to point those details out to viewers on multiple occasions.
+Many people either don't have a lot of experience looking at art, they don't know enough about particular artists or works of art to know how or where or what to look at or look for, or they're simply afraid to look for too long or stand too close.
+Online, you can now solve all these problems by controlling what people see in order to make sure nobody misses anything important about your art ever again.
 Here's how....

-Model your online viewing experience after the way you and other experienced lookers typically approach and look at art-- either your own art or that of other artists-- where you take it in bit by bit in order to achieve a complete understanding of the whole.
+Model your online viewing experience after the way you and other experienced lookers typically approach and look at art-- either your own art or that of other artists-- where you take it in bit by bit in order to have a complete awareness and understanding of the whole.
 You probably have plenty of experience looking at art and if you're like most artists, you also have plenty of good solid feedback and data from your fans about how they specifically look at and examine your art, and what they like best about it.
 So combine your knowledge with their input.
-Depending on the art, image sequences will likely vary from piece to piece and artist to artist, but begin the way you normally do, with a good quality introductory image that shows the complete composition (and frame if necessary).
-That's what people almost always want to see first-- the whole thing-- how the art looks straight on in its entirety with no interference.
-In other words, the exact same way you likely show your art on your website or social networking pages now.
-Keep that format and organization the same.

 Additional points to keep in mind:

-* Label all images with essential information like title, medium, materials, dimensions and any other particulars that contribute to understanding and appreciating the art as a physical object and not just a picture on a computer screen.
+* Label all images with essential information like title, medium, materials, dimensions and any other specifics that contribute to understanding and appreciating the art as a physical object, and not just a picture on a computer screen.

 * Scale the art.
-Most people have a hard time imagining exactly how large or small a work of art is when viewing it online even when you give the dimensions (ask someone to show you how long two or three feet is with their hands and you'll see what I'm talking about).
-A good way to solve this problem is to photograph the work in an interior setting next to a common object like table or chair.
+Most people have a hard time imagining exactly how large or small a work of art is when viewing it online even when you give the dimensions (ask ten people to show you how large a 24 by 36 inch painting is with their hands, for example, and you'll see what I'm talking about).
+As mentioned above, a good way to do this is to photograph the work in an interior setting next to a common object like table, vase of flowers, or a lamp or chair.
 Always include enough in the way of context so that size and physical appearance are easy for viewers to grasp.

 * Make sure all of your images look professional.
 This doesn't mean you have to hire a photographer but rather that everything's in focus, vertical and horizontal lines are straight, the lighting is even, there are no flashes or reflections or glare or shadows, colors are true, there's no interference from objects in the background, and so on.
 Your art should be accurately represented in terms of what it looks like in real life, and most importantly, it should look it's ABSOLUTE BEST.
 Remember-- strangers who have no idea who you are or what your art is about will be seeing it for the very first time; this is your big (and often only) chance to impress and win them over.

 * Keep file sizes reasonable-- not too large, not too small.
-Note somewhere on your website that if requested, you'll be happy to provide larger or more detailed images of either an entire piece or specific areas.
+Note somewhere on your website that if requested, you'll be happy to provide hi-res or more detailed images of either entire works or specific areas.

-* Last but not least, do not compromise the quality your images.
-Some artists are so obsessed with trying to keep people from stealing their art, they end up making images too small, reducing the resolution to the point where viewers can't see detail, blind-stamping their names across them, or using other techniques to purposely degrade their appearance.
-You want your art to look its absolute best, not its worst.
+* Last but not least, never compromise the quality your images.
+Some artists are so obsessed with trying to keep people from copying or stealing their art, they end up making images too small, reducing the resolution to the point where viewers can't see detail, water-marking their names or copyright notices across them, or using other techniques to purposely degrade their appearance.
+To repeat, you want your art to look its absolute best, not its worst.
 If you do any of these things you'll only be hurting yourself.
 It's better not to show your art at all than to purposely make it look bad.
-Always remember-- your goal is to make your art look worthy of display in the world's great museums-- or at least in the homes and offices of viewers who happen upon your website and like what they find.
-Never disappoint them.
+Do whatever you can to make your work look worthy of display in the world's great museums-- or at least in the homes and offices of viewers who land on your website or social media pages and like what they see.
+Do a good job and you'll expand your audience, gain followers, get shows, make sales, and all kinds of other wonderful things.

 (art by William T. Wiley)